-The New Africa-France Summit will be held in Montpellier on 8 October 2021.
+The New Africa-France Summit was held in Montpellier on 8 October 2021.

 On 28 November 2017, President Macron set out his ambition to renew the relationship between France and Africa through a number of commitments in a speech in Ouagadougou.